Kidzantso/Game-tutorial/README.md

 # Game-tutorial
-This readme will be short as this was a tutorial that i followed on the yotube https://www.kaaringaming.com/
+This readme will be short as this was a tutorial that i followed on the yotube (Platformer tutorial) https://www.kaaringaming.com/

 * I've learnt a new concepts for OOP